 Your credit score is a big factor in determining your interest rate and whether you qualify for a loan.
-To help you understand more about your credit score, our friends at Credit Karma helped us break down some key factors that are used in credit scoring models.
+Below are some key factors used in credit scoring models.

 This is the percentage of payments you’ve made on time during your credit history.
 It’s a factor that often weighs heavily into your creditworthiness.
 Just one or two late payments could significantly affect your score.
 If you’ve had trouble keeping up with payments, set up automatic bill pay or create calendar reminders for bill due dates.